Hierarchical Open-Vocabulary 3D Scene Graphs for Language-Grounded Robot Navigation: Experimental Evaluation

 \subsubsection{Object-Level Semantics}

-Existing open-vocabulary evaluations usually circumvent the problem of measuring true open-vocabulary semantic accuracy.
-This is due to arbitrary sizes of the investigated label sets, a potentially enormous amount of object categories~\cite{habitat23semantics}, and the ease of use of existing evaluation protocols~\cite{huang23vlmaps, conceptfusion}.
-While human-level evaluations solve this problem partly, robust replication of results remains challenging~\cite{conceptgraphs}.
+\rebuttal{Existing open-vocabulary evaluations usually circumvent the problem of measuring true open-vocabulary semantic accuracy.
+This is due to arbitrary sizes of the investigated label sets, a potentially enormous and challenging amount of object categories~\cite{habitat23semantics}, and the ease of use of existing evaluation protocols~\cite{huang23vlmaps, conceptfusion}.
+While human-level evaluations such as Amazon Mechanical Turk (AMT) partly solve this problem, robust results replication and scaling remain challenging~\cite{conceptgraphs}.}

-In this work, we propose the novel AUC$_{k}^{top}$ metric that quantifies the area under the top-$k$ accuracy curve between the predicted and the actual ground-truth object category.
+\rebuttal{\textbf{Metrics:} In this work, we propose the novel AUC$_{k}^{top}$ metric that quantifies the area under the top-$k$ accuracy curve between the predicted and the actual ground-truth object category (see Fig.~\ref{fig:auc-vis}).
 This entails computing the ranking of all cosine similarities between the predicted object feature and all possible category text features, which are in turn encoded using a vision-language model (CLIP).
 Thus, the metric encodes how many \textit{erroneous shots} are necessary on average before the ground-truth label is predicted correctly.
 Based on this, the metric encodes the actual open-set similarity while scaling to large, variably-sized label sets.
-We envision a future use of this metric in diverse open-vocabulary tasks.
+We envision a future use of this metric in diverse open-vocabulary tasks.}